Jordynns/Wojtek-Network/Technical-Documentation.md

      force user = root
 ```

-To Map the NAS on Windows Run:
+To Map the NAS on Windows Run in CMD:
 ```
 net use Z: \\192.168.10.3\nas /persistent:yes
 ```